The US Temperature Record

 Graph from "Dale Gribble" on X

-The graph above shows CONUS temperatures with or without what Shewchuk wrongly calls fake data from "ghost stations."
+The graph above shows CONUS temperatures with and without what Shewchuk wrongly calls fake data from "ghost stations."
+The two are indistinguishable, meaning necessarily that none of the claims about "ghost stations" adding to CONUS warming make any sense.

-Warming is Due to Urban Heat Islands (UHIs)
+III.
+Is Warming Due to the Urban Heat Island (UHI) Effect?

 Wickham et al 2013 compared a "very rural" subset of station data and compared this subset to "all stations" and found that the very rural subset is warming at least as rapidly as all stations.
 This confirms that UHI is not having any demonstrable effect on either global or CONUS temperature trends.
 This is for several reasons: